 Thankfully, you can disable the ability to share and edit files anonymously through SharePoint.
 This is recommended for a number of reasons, including limiting what your users can share without you seeing and being able to gather all required data sharing information in the event of a data breach investigation.

 For many organizations, SharePoint works in the background, facilitating collaboration, and problems are only spotted when they manifest themselves in the form of a data breach or disruption.

 You need to ensure that you are auditing and monitoring SharePoint changes to spot anything that could potentially lead to downtime or a data breach.
 If you can report on the state of your SharePoint environment, you’ll be in a better place to ensure that you are secure and compliant with regulatory standards.

 You will need to pay particularly close attention to configuration changes, permission changes and user profile changes.

 If you want to improve the security of your SharePoint Server, we have a solution that can help.
 Lepide SharePoint Auditor will help you achieve a higher level of auditing and monitoring to help sure up your security efforts.
-Try 15-Day Free Trial of the solution today.
+Start free trial of the Lepide SharePoint Auditor today.